trans-travel/trans-travel/us/tx.md

 Police in Texas may use excessive force in some cases against trans folks.
-For instance, in March 2025, [police used excessive force](https://www.statesman.com/story/news/local/2025/03/18/apd-austin-police-department-trans-woman-video-slammed-to-ground/82518683007/) in Austin to arrest a trans woman.
+For instance, in March 2025, [police used excessive force](https://www.statesman.com/story/news/local/2025/03/18/apd-austin-police-department-trans-woman-video-slammed-to-ground/82518683007/) in Austin to arrest a trans person.
 Authorities claim that this was within the use of force guidelines.
 Ausitn police also recently raided an LGBT nightclub (and later said they had the wrong address and meant to raid a different nightclub).